csirmaz-lit/Primus-Vittason/book.md

 Primus glanced at his watch.
 He only had a few minutes left.

 “Why I am, why there is an I at all — these questions are misleading.
 They presuppose that there can be a state of the universe without I. But there are multiple problems with such a universe.
 To begin with, as we argued multiple times, we don’t really know if the universe existed before I, or will continue to exist after the death of the I. This is what makes Solipsism possible.
 We merely surmise, based on our observation of Others, and based on an assumption about the equality of all humans, that since they die and the world continues to exist, I will die, too, and the world will simply go on without me.
-And if it is possible for the world to exist without me, why does it have a period at all when I am included?
+And if it is possible for the world to exist without me, why does it have a period at all when I am included in it?

 “We have come full circle and asked the same question again, in different guise.
 And again it is misleading.
 For I can never experience a world without I — there would be nothing that could experience.
-When we theorize about a world without I, we imagine looking at it from the outside (indeed this is why souls are imagined to go to a place outside the world at death), but that can never actually happen because there are no outside minds.
+When we theorize about a world without I, we imagine looking at it from the outside (indeed this is why souls are imagined to go to a place outside the world at death), but that can never actually happen, because there are no outside minds.
 All brains and Agents are embedded in the universe as physical systems, with now well-understood consequences.

 “If I experience, if I think, I necessarily exist — here we reach the same conclusion as Descartes.
 Therefore any kind of thinking presupposes the existence of the I in the world.
 It is necessarily true when making any kind of statement about the universe; in other words, we necessarily evaluate logical statements about the world against a world with an I. In a sense, these statements always have a speaker, and the speaker always exists.

+“Note that the system that does the thinking is not necessarily the same as the physical system it identifies as its body or the center of its Care.
+It is very unlikely that they would be separate due to the reasons we already discussed, but it is possible in theory, which shows that the make-up and identification of the body and Care is entirely psychological.

 * what does the thinking VS what the brain identifies as the body (perception)
+* If so, what does it mean to exist?
+* Did humans evolve to perform this identification?

 * check what we need ‘cognition is physical’ for